idrees-raza-mi/ai-text-analytics-api/README.md

-# 🚀 AI Text Analytics API
+# 🤖 AI Text Analytics API

-A comprehensive AI-powered text analysis and content generation API perfect for RapidAPI deployment.
-This API provides multiple endpoints for sentiment analysis, language detection, keyword extraction, content generation, AI detection, and more!
+A comprehensive AI-powered text analysis and content generation API built with FastAPI.
+This API provides multiple endpoints for sentiment analysis, language detection, keyword extraction, content generation, AI detection, and more.

 ## ✨ Features